Clinical UM Guideline

 Medically Necessary:

-Radiofrequency (RF) neurolysis is considered medically necessary for those with trigeminal neuralgia who do not respond to or cannot tolerate medical management, invasive surgery, or other percutaneous treatments.
+Radiofrequency (RF) neurolysis is considered medically necessary for individuals with trigeminal neuralgia who do not respond to or cannot tolerate medical therapy.

 Not Medically Necessary:

-Radiofrequency (RF) neurolysis is considered not medically necessary for those with trigeminal neuralgia who do not meet the above criteria.
+Radiofrequency (RF) neurolysis is considered not medically necessary when the criteria above are not met.

 Pulsed radiofrequency (PRF) therapy as a treatment for trigeminal neuralgia is considered not medically necessary.